MalefactorIX/Damage-Processing-System/Faust/RoE.md

 ### S E C T I O N 1: I N T R O D U C T I O N

-This notecard will go over rules in detail for the Faust Infernium sim, as well as our weapon tiers.
-There are not many rules that will result in a ban - this is a policy from older times that we are working to restore - but there are a few.
-They will be noted as such.
-While it would be preferred that no rule could do so, there are some that result in an unavoidable need for such a reaction - griefing severely enough to prevent removal via normal methods can result in this, for example.
+This documentation will go over rules in detail for the Faust Infernium sim, as well as our weapon tiers.
+There are not many rules that will result in a ban, but many serves as our expectations for equipment balance in our region.
+While we will make an effort to avoid immediate administrative action, there are some offenses that will result in an unavoidable need for such a reaction.
 If you feel you have been unjustly banned, contact relevant high command within Faust in order to appeal.
-Few bans are not able to be appealed, but some may be enforced for a length of time.

 Our primary enforcement method is Escalation.
 Usually, this is reciprocal - you pull out a Tier 2 set, we'll employ our Tier 2.
 However, punitive Escalation exists for rule-breakers, so please be aware of this before you begin to flaunt rules.
 In addition, equipment or conduct considered Tier 4 will result in administrative action.